Map of the Azores

 Western Group: Flores (143 km2) and Corvo (17 km2);

-Below you can see the map of the Azores divided by the 9 islands of the Azores .
+Below, you can see the Map of the Azores divided into the 9 Azorean Islands.

 Índice de conteúdos

-São Miguel is the biggest island of the Azores, measuring 90 km long and 8-15 km wide.
-It occupies an area of around 747 square kilometers, divided by 6 different municipalities: Ponta Delgada, Lagoa, Ribeira Grande, Vila Franca do Campo, Povoação and Nordeste.
-São Miguel is also known as Green Island due the endless green pastures.
+São Miguel is the largest island in the Azores, measuring 90 km in length and 8-15 km in width.
+It covers an area of approximately 747 km2 and is divided into six different municipalities: Ponta Delgada, Lagoa, Ribeira Grande, Vila Franca do Campo, Povoação, and Nordeste.
+São Miguel is also known as the Green Island, due to its endless pastures.

-As its name indicates, it was the third island of the Azores Archipelago to be discovered, after Santa Maria and São Miguel.
-Terceira is approximately 29 km long and 18 km wide, measuring its perimeter 90 km and has an area of 402.2 km2.
-The highest point of the island is at an altitude of 1022 m and is located in the Serra de Santa Bárbara on the west side.
+As its name suggests (in portuguese Terceira means “Third”), it was the third island in the Azores archipelago to be discovered, after Santa Maria and São Miguel.
+Terceira Island is approximately 29 km in length and 18 km in width, with a perimeter measuring 90 km and a total area of 402.2 km2.
+The highest point on the island is at an altitude of 1022 m and is located in the Serra de Santa Bárbara on the western side.

-Graciosa, belongs to the Central Group of the Azores Archipelago.
-It has an area of 60.84 km2 and a population of 5500 inhabitants.
-It measures 10 km long and 7 km wide.
+Graciosa Island belongs to the Central Group of the Azores archipelago.
+It has an area of 60.84 km2 and a population of 5,500 inhabitants.
+The island measures 10 km in length and 7 km in width.

-São Jorge, is located in the center of the Central Group of the Azores Archipelago, separated from the Island of Pico by 15 km.
-São Jorge is 56 km long and 8 km wide, and its total area is 246, 25 km2.
-The coast, steep and almost vertical, especially on the north, is interrupted by small flat coastal surfaces – called Fajãs.
+São Jorge Island is located in the center of the Central Group of the Azores archipelago, separated from Pico Island by a 15 km channel.
+São Jorge measures 56 km in length and 8 km in width, with a total area of 246.25 km2.
+The coastline, rugged and almost vertical, especially to the north, is interrupted by small coastal flat surfaces known as “fajãs.”

-Pico is the second biggest island in the Azores Archipelago, and it is 8.3 km from Faial Island and 15 km from São Jorge Island.
-Has a total surface of 447 km.
-It measures 42 km long and 20 km wide.
-It owes its name to the majestic volcanic mountain (Pico Mountain).
-It is the highest mountain in Portugal and the third largest mountain that emerges from the Atlantic, reaching 2,351 meters of altitude.
+Pico Island is the second-largest island in the Azores archipelago, located 8.3 km from Faial Island and 15 km from São Jorge Island.
+It has a surface area of 447 km², measuring 42 km in length and 20 km in width.
+It owes its name to the majestic volcanic mountain, known as Montanha do Pico.
+This mountain is the highest peak in Portugal and the third-largest mountain emerging from the Atlantic, with an altitude of 2,351 meters.

-Located at the western end of the Central Group of the Azores Archipelago, Faial is separated from the Pico Island by a narrow 8.3 km (or 4.5 nautical miles) wide – the Faial.
+Located at the westernmost tip of the Central Group of the Azores archipelago, Faial Island is separated from Pico Island by a strait that is 8.3 km (or 4.5 nautical miles) wide – the Faial Channel.
 It has an area of 172.43 km².
-In 1924, Raúl Brandão called it “Blue Island” due to the great amount of hydrangeas.
+In 1924, Raúl Brandão referred to it as the “Blue Island” due to the abundance of hydrangeas.

-This was the first map of the Archipelago of the Azores by Abraham Ortelius (cartographer and geographer) and Luís Teixeira (Portuguese cartographer).
-Some curiosities can be seen in the image below:
+This was the first map of the Azores archipelago by Abraham Ortelius (Flemish cartographer and geographer) and Luís Teixeira (Portuguese cartographer).
+Some interesting details can be observed in the image below:

-Now that you know all about the Map of the Azores in detail consider sharing it:
+Now that you are familiar with the Azores map in detail, please consider sharing it: